This is a guide to the white city of Arequipa from where a day trip to the Colca Canyon is indispensable.

 It’s not determined where the origin of the epithet White City stems from.
 Many of the old historical structures are built from white ashlar rock – amazingly, of volcanic origin.
 Hence, entire streets are of an almost blinding white.
 Nevertheless, this is the friendly, harmless version.
 Others claim that the attribute white refers rather to the lighter skin color of the former Spanish-born residents who prohibited the locals from living in the city center.

-An enormous Cathedral dominates Arequipa’s Plaza de Armas is dominated by the Cathedral.
+An enormous Cathedral dominates Arequipa’s Plaza de Armas.
 A house of worship stretching over the entire side of a square is unique – even for deeply religious Peru.
 Construction began in 1629.
 However, its current structure was designed during the reconstruction after a fire and completed in 1844.

 At the end of the 19th century, they purchased a pulpit from France and an organ from Belgium.
 In addition, marble from Italy was used in many places.
 Also, the Arequipa Cathedral is one of the few churches worldwide that can legally hoist the Vatican’s flag.